puppetlabs/puppet-docs/source/pe/2.5/cloudprovisioner_configuring.markdown

         err: Try 'puppet help node_vmware list' for usage

     ...which can then be entered as the value of this setting.

+    The following video demonstrates the setup process and some basic functions:

 <object width="560" height="315"><param name="movie"
 value="http://www.youtube.com/v/06Er_8dHbOM?version=3&amp;hl=en_US"></param><param